-As a family lawyer in Charleston, South Carolina, I’ve listened to the frustrations of many divorced parents who are dealing with a passive-aggressive parent.
-In my experience as a divorce lawyer, passive-aggressive behavior is one of the most common problems divorcing parents experience.
+As a divorce lawyer in Charleston, South Carolina, with over 29 years of experience, I’ve listened to the frustrations of many parents who are dealing with a passive-aggressive co-parent.
+In my experience, passive-aggressive behavior is one of the most common problems divorcing parents experience.
 Unfortunately, a passive-aggressive parent turns mundane, routine events (such as pick-up and delivery of the children or coordinating the children’s healthcare) into an opportunity for conflict.
-This article explains what is passive-aggressive behavior and the 4 best ways to deal with a passive-aggressive parent.
+I believe that the best family law attorneys not only understand the laws and the courts but also understand the emotional and psychological behaviors that cause conflict between divorcing couples and parents.
+By educating divorcing couples as to why someone is behaving poorly, divorce lawyers can educate their clients on how to deal with a problem parent such as a passive-aggressive co-parent.
+In this article, I’ll explain what is passive-aggressive co-parenting behavior, why some co-parents behave in a passive-aggressive manner, and the 6 best ways to deal with a passive-aggressive co-parent.

-What is Passive-Aggressive Behavior?
+What is an Example of Passive-Aggressive Co-Parenting Behavior?

-- Repeated criticism
+- Repeated criticism of the other parent

 - Sulking and/or pouting

-- Ignoring communication
+- Ignoring communication from the other parent

-- Repeatedly running late
+- Repeatedly running late for visitation exchanges

-Why Are Some Parents Passive-Aggressive?
+Why Are Some Co-Parents Passive-Aggressive?

 In some situations, the parent intentionally wants the other parent to engage in conflict first.
 By acting passively-aggressively, they succeed in frustrating the other parent to the point where the other parent lashes out and becomes hostile.
 When the targeted parent behaves poorly out of sheer frustration, the hostile parent can then play the “victim” and justify their passive-aggressive behaviors, e.g., “I refuse to talk to my children’s father because he is always angry and he yells at me.”